 Who must attend IEP team meetings?

-The law also allows the parent and the school district to agree to make changes to an IEP after the annual IEP meeting without convening another meeting, but by making the changes in writing, allowing the IEP team to meet via conference call or video, and requiring school districts to consolidate IEP team meetings as much as possible.
+The law also allows the parent and the school district to agree to make changes to an IEP after the annual IEP meeting without convening another meeting.
+This can be done by making the changes in writing, allowing the IEP team to meet via conference call or video, and requiring school districts to consolidate IEP team meetings as much as possible.

 Which regular education teacher must be on the IEP team (ARD committee)?